-Measure Background/Rationale Regulation Impact of Measure Capital Flow Management Measures Direct Investment Direct investment inflow restrictions The registration of inward investments (i.e., those made by non-residents) with the BSP or registering banks (on behalf of the BSP) is optional.
-It is required only if the foreign currency needed to fund the repatriation of capital and the remittance of earnings thereon will be purchased from banks.
-The BSP (or the registering banks, on behalf of BSP) will issue a BSP Registration Document (BSRD) evidencing the registration of inward investment.
-Applications for registration of inward investments filed with the BSP within the one (1) year prescriptive period shall be free of charge.
-Otherwise, the applicable processing fee shall be assessed as indicated in Appendix 20 of the Manual of Regulations on Foreign Exchange Transactions (FX Manual), as amended.2 Registering banks for foreign investments may sell for outward remittance the equivalent FX of (1) excess pesos funded with inward remittance of foreign exchange as follows: peso proceeds of foreign exchange inwardly remitted minus the peso amount actually used for BSP-registered investments; and (2) interest earned on the excess pesos, subject to certain conditions."
-Investments shall comply with all applicable laws, rules and regulations, including those issued by the BSP (e.g., prohibition against non-resident Manual of Regulations on Foreign Exchange Transactions (FX Manual), as amended.
+Measure Background/Rationale Regulation Impact of Measure Capital Flow Management Measures • Direct Investment Direct investment inflow restrictions The registration of inward investments with the BSP or registering banks (on behalf of the BSP) is at the option of non-resident investors.
+It is required only if the foreign exchange (FX) needed to fund the repatriation of capital and the remittance of related earnings which accrue thereon will be purchased from authorized agent banks (AAB) or their subsidiary/affiliate FX corporations (AAB-FX corps).
+The BSP (or the registering banks, on behalf of BSP) will issue a Bangko Sentral Registration Document (BSRD) evidencing the registration of inward investments.
+For excess pesos arising from unrealized investments, AABs/AAB-FX corps may sell for outward remittance the equivalent FX of: (1) the excess pesos funded with inward remittance of FX computed as follows: peso proceeds of FX inwardly remitted minus the peso amount actually used for BSP-registered investments; and (2) interest earned on the excess pesos, subject to certain conditions."
+Investments shall comply with all applicable laws, rules and regulations, (e.g., foreign equity restrictions on certain investment areas or activities), including those issued by the BSP (e.g., prohibition against non-resident investments, whether directly or indirectly, in the BSP term deposit facility).
+From December 2021 - March 2022, the Philippines eased restrictions on foreign direct investment (particularly the ownership restrictions) and lowered the investment requirements of foreign enterprises, including amendments to the 1987 Philippine Constitution Republic Act (RA) No. 7042, as amended, and other pertinent laws.
+Manual of Regulations on Foreign Exchange Transactions (FX Manual), as amended.